FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/code-structure.md

 Structuring code in a way that is easy to navigate allows for a greater developer experience.
 In order to achieve this, there are some guidelines to consider.

-1. Fields in data structures should be alphabetical
+1. Fields in all structures should be alphabetical
 2. Functions should be declared by the weight of their purity e.g.
    1. `read & write` first
    2. `read` second